 The main reason is that chronic glaucoma usually has NO SYMPTOMS.
 There is no pain and your eyesight will seem to be normal too, but silently, your vision is slowly deteriorating.
 Glaucoma tends to damage the peripheral field of view first so is not noticed by most.
 Only when the peripheral field has been significantly damaged, do some people start bumping into things, or see oncoming vehicles at the last minute for example.

 How is chronic glaucoma detected?

-There are few tests that can help detect glaucoma.
-These are
+There are basic tests that can help detect glaucoma.
+These are:

-Measuring the pressure inside the eye - often a puff of air or a special contact 'tonometer'
+- Measuring the pressure inside the eye - a puff of air or a special 'tonometer

-Examination of you 'visual field' - usually, a machine where you press a button when you see lights in your peripheral vision
+- Examination of your 'visual field' - a machine where you press a button when you see lights in your peripheral vision: computer controlled and analysed.

-Examination of your optic nerve by your optician/doctor.
+- Examination of the optic nerve by your optometrist

-All these tests are very straightforward, don't hurt and can be done by most high street optometrists (opticians).
+All these tests are very straightforward, they don't hurt and can be done by most high street optometrists in a routine eye examination.

 Can chronic glaucoma be treated?